 For some of us, the interview can be a scary and nerve-wracking event, but it’s something that we, unfortunately, can't avoid!
-Our best advice is to make sure you are prepared in every way possible - we will do our best to help you with that.
+Our best advice is to make sure you are prepared in every way possible - we will do our best to help you with that with our expert recruitment tips.

 As long as you have taken the time to prepare for the interview and you know enough about the company and the role, you should be able to arrive feeling ready and confident!
 Interview processes vary depending on the company, but this is usually something the hiring manager or recruiter will outline to help you prepare the best way you can!